Trashpanda70/Pokemon-Game/README.md

 For being literally God, Arceus' base stats are not as impresive as they should be.
 While there is not Mega Evolution in the game (remember the whole can't add gen 6 thing), I still wanted to buff Arceus as having an Arceus and being able to sweep is not something I am worried about.
 All of Arceus' stats have been bosted to be 135 each for a base total of **810** instead of the previous total of 720.

 #### Evolutions
 This game has no online functionality because obviously.
 To make up for this, all Pokemon are catchable in-game.
 This also means that some evolution tactics will need to be changed since they required trading.
 I could just keep most trading evolutions and have NPC trades, but I thought this would be an easier solution for the player.
-Let me know if you disagree and I will consider reverting some of these changed.
+Let me know if you disagree and I will consider reverting some of these changes.
 Also, generation 5 has some ridiculously late evolutions, so I have changed some of them so that the player does not have to wait until level 60+ to use a Pokemon they like.
 The following list gives exact details to new evolution methods for various Pokemon:

 Feebas -
 Now evolves into Milotic at level 30